ajsmith607/memills/content/family-of-edward-hallock-mills/topics/me-mills.md

 {{% fig "mills-home/masons/1880-06-15-US-Census-caroline-p21" "800" /%}}

-Correspondingly in 1880, George T. Sanders and wife Maria are living n Cortland with their daughter [Sarah F. (Sanders) Edwards](https://www.findagrave.com/memorial/89338800/sarah-f-edwards) (09 Oct 1840 to 10 May 1896), who married [Nelson G. Edwards](https://www.findagrave.com/memorial/89338799/nelson_g_edwards) (01 Aug 1835 to 21 Nov 1920).
+Correspondingly in 1880, George T. Sanders and wife Maria are living in Cortland with their daughter [Sarah F. (Sanders) Edwards](https://www.findagrave.com/memorial/89338800/sarah-f-edwards) (09 Oct 1840 to 10 May 1896), who married [Nelson G. Edwards](https://www.findagrave.com/memorial/89338799/nelson_g_edwards) (01 Aug 1835 to 21 Nov 1920).
 George T. listed his occupation as “retired merchant”, and he lived the rest of his life in Cortland.

 {{% fig "me-mills/1880-06-12-US-Census-Cortland-NY-p23" "800" /%}}

 Edward Mills' surviving children Jonas and Emily clerk in their father's store, and they also both become members of High Bridge Lodge shortly after arriving in Mott's Corners.
 Mills' store is indirectly mentioned in the High Bridge Lodge meeting minutes notebook On 20 Feb 1885: "Worthy Chief and two girls retired to the store for refreshments."
 (Tompkins County History Center, Ithaca NY.)

-George E. Sanders went on to be a produce dealer.
+One of George E. Sanders later activities:

 {{% fig "me-mills/1887-02-10-Ithaca-Daily-Journal-Ithaca-NY-p3" "500" /%}}

-George T. Sanders married [Lurana Maria “Maria” (Nicholas) Sanders](https://www.findagrave.com/memorial/89338796/lurana_maria_sanders) (30 Oct 1820 to 13 Jan 1884), and they, along with daughter and son-in-law, Amanda (Sanders) and Edward Lounsbery, were founding members of the [Congregational Church of Mott's Corners]({{% relref "founding-documents" %}}) in 1868.
-Interestingly, George T. Sanders was Brookton postmaster from 20 Jul 1861 to 15 Dec 1864, succeeded by Walker V. Personius.
-The postoffice was always closely associated with one of the general stores, which was a common custom in America at the time, especially in smaller communities.
-George T.'s tenure as postmaster could suggest that he worked in and possibly managed the store before his son purchased the building, just as he did for several years after his son sold it, but it could also suggest the possibility that George T. Sanders previously worked at Walker V. Personius' store, also known as "Mott's original store" at present day 559 Brooktondale Road.

 <div class="cols">
 {{% fig "bcc/obituaries/1884-02-05-Ithaca-Daily-Journal-Ithaca-NY-p3" "350" /%}}